Sheikh-Abubaker/devops-challenge-senior/README.md

 ---

-## Task 2 - Terraform and Cloud: the infrastructure to host SimpleTimeService application
+## Step 2 - Terraform and Cloud: the infrastructure to host SimpleTimeService application

 ### 🛠️ Infrastructure Overview